Mast cell activation syndrome

-Mast cell activation syndrome (MCAS) is a term referring to one of two types of mast cell activation disorder (MCAD); the other type is idiopathic MCAD.
-MCAS is an immunological condition in which mast cells inappropriately and excessively release chemical mediators, resulting in a range of chronic symptoms, sometimes including anaphylaxis or near-anaphylaxis attacks.
-Primary symptoms include cardiovascular, dermatological, gastrointestinal, neurological and respiratory problems.
+Mast cell activation syndrome (MCAS) is one of two types of mast cell activation disorder (MCAD); the other type is idiopathic MCAD.
+MCAS is an immunological condition in which mast cells, a type of white blood cell, inappropriately and excessively release chemical mediators, such as histamine, resulting in a range of chronic symptoms, sometimes including anaphylaxis or near-anaphylaxis attacks.
+Primary symptoms include cardiovascular, dermatological, gastrointestinal, neurological, and respiratory problems.

-MCAS is an umbrella term that describes a set of symptoms; it is not a specific diagnosis.
-Multiple diagnostic schemes for MCAS have been proposed.
-MCAS has been increasingly over-diagnosed or misdiagnosed.

 Signs and symptoms

-MCAS is an inflammatory condition that affects multiple systems.
-MCAS can present with a wide range of symptoms in multiple body systems, these symptoms may range from digestive discomfort to chronic pain, mental issues as well as an anaphylactic reaction.
+Because degranulation events can be triggered in various locations within the body, MCAS can present with a wide range of symptoms in multiple body systems.
+These symptoms may range from digestive discomfort to chronic pain, mental issues, or full-scale anaphylactic reactions.
 Symptoms typically wax and wane over time, varying in severity and duration.
 Many signs and symptoms are the same as those for mastocytosis, because both conditions result in too many mediators released by mast cells.
-It has many overlapping characteristics with recurrent idiopathic anaphylaxis, although there are distinguishing symptoms, specifically hives and angioedema.
-The condition may be mild until exacerbated by stressful life events, or symptoms may develop and slowly trend worse with time.
-MCAS symptoms are common in long COVID.